 President Roosevelt signs Executive Order 9066 into effect

 Encouraged by officials at all levels in the hysteria of World War II, President Franklin D. Roosevelt authorizes the internment of more than 120,000 American citizens of Japanese ancestry and resident aliens from Japan.
 The order isn’t formally rescinded until the late 1970s, and in 1988 Congress passes the Civil Liberties Act, which states that a “grave injustice” was done to Japanese American citizens and resident aliens during World War II.
 It also establishes a fund that pays $1.6 billion in reparations to formerly interned Japanese Americans or their heirs.

 George Omachi, Japanese Americans take up baseball in internment camps

 Per the orders of President Franklin D. Roosevelt in 1942, more than 120,000 Japanese Americans are placed in internment camps.
 As part of that executive order, teenager George Omachi and his family are taken by train from their home in California to Jerome War Relocation Center in Denson, Arkansas.
 After the Omachis arrived in Arkansas, George took part in camp baseball, becoming a player for the Denson All-Stars.
 “Without baseball, camp life would have been miserable. … It was humiliating, demeaning, being incarcerated in our own country.”
 He continued to play and coach baseball for several teams at several levels.
 In 1968, he began scouting in the MLB.

 First Samoan athlete plays in the NFL

-A member of the 1945 Washington Redkins, Offensive Lineman Al Lolotai was the first Samoan to play in the NFL.
+As an offensive lineman for Washington, Al Lolotai is the first Samoan to play in the NFL.

-Jackie Robinson becomes the first African-American player in Major League Baseball
+Jackie Robinson becomes the first Black player in Major League Baseball

 Wataru “Wat” Misaka becomes first non-white and first player of Asian descent to play professional basketball